If you are worried that your child is not making the progress you think they should, then what should you do?

 - If you have concerns about your child's learning, physical or social, emotional and behavioural development, your GP, health visitor, nursery/school, hospital or the Early Years Centre can refer you to the Schools and Community Psychology Service (SCPS).

-- If you are worried about your child's mental health, then you can ask your GP to refer your child to the Child and Adolescent Mental Health Service (CAMHS).
+- If you are worried about your child's mental health, then you can ask your GP to refer your child to the Child and Adolescent Mental Health Service (CAMHS), the referral should go through the ACCESS Team.

 Can't find what you want?

-You can call or email the Family Information Service who can help find what you want.
+You can call or email THRIVE Online who can help find what you want.

 Telephone: 020 8871 7899